Freesound

-Freesound is a collaborative repository of Creative Commons licensed audio samples, and non-profit organisation, with more than 500,000 sounds and effects (as of May 2021), and 8 million registered users (as of March 2019).
+Freesound is a collaborative repository of Creative Commons licensed audio samples, and non-profit organisation, with more than 700,000 sounds and effects (as of August 2026), and 8 million registered users (as of March 2019).
 Sounds are uploaded to the website by its users, and cover a wide range of subjects, from field recordings to synthesised sounds.
 Audio content in the repository can be tagged and browsed by folksonomic means as well as standard text-based search.
 Audio content in the repository is also analysed using the open-source audio analysis tool Essentia, which powers the similarity search functionality of the site.

 Freesound has a RESTful API through which third-party applications can access and retrieve audio content and its metadata.

 Licensing

 Freesound originally used the CC Sampling Plus license for all samples, but has since switched to using CC0, CC BY, and CC BY-NC.
-Older samples remained under Sampling Plus unless their uploaders have relicensed them.
+Older samples remain under Sampling Plus unless their uploaders have relicensed them.

 All of these licenses allow use and distribution of the samples (modified or unmodified) for non-commercial purposes, and in the case of CC0 and CC BY also for commercial purposes.
 The Sampling Plus license did not allow unmodified samples to be distributed commercially, and therefore, like CC BY-NC, fails the Definition of Free Cultural Works and the Debian Free Software Guidelines, and is not free enough to be used on Wikipedia, free software programs, and other projects requiring free content.